jmcphers/k5hoa/content/pool-rules.md

 <li><p>Running is not allowed on the pool decks, walkways, or in the pool house.</p></li>

-<li><p>No one under the age of 9 will be allowed in the deep end of the pool without an adult 18 years or older unless they are diving or participating in lap swim.
-All other young swimmers must first pass the swim test before being allowed in the deep end.</p></li>
+<li><p>No one under the age of 12 will be allowed in the deep end of the pool without an adult 18 years or older(within arm’s reach), unless they are participating in lap swim/swim team.
+All other young swimmers from 7-12 years old, must first pass the swim test before being allowed in the deep end. </p></li>

 <li><p>Lifeguards shall have the right to restrict swimmers of limited ability to the shallow water.</p></li>